mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 ### Stop!
 Quickfix time!

-A scenario we are all too familiar with, everything is going according to plan development is running smoothly, marketing is preparing their release post.
+A scenario we are all too familiar with, everything is going according to plan, development is running smoothly, marketing is preparing their release post.
 Then the (un)expected happens, a part that seemed unrelated starts breaking.